 The application is a Stage 2 application.
 The Stage 1 application (DA-14/96) was received by Council on 5 May 2014, the applicant filed a Class 1 Appeal.
 The application was considered at a series of Section 34 conferences, whereby a series of amended plans were considered.
 Council and the applicant reached a Section 34 agreement and the appeal was upheld with court orders issued on 7 August 2015.
 The Stage 1 consent is a concept approval for the overall site including an indicative 2,223 apartments across 7 urban blocks.
-There is currently two modifications before the Panel for assessment which results in changes to the Stage 1 consent particularly with UB3 modifying the approved northern setback, unit mix, unit sizes and private open space areas.
+Two modifications were approved on 24 July 2018 by the Panel which resulted in changes to the Stage 1 consent particularly with UB3 modifying the approved northern setback, unit mix, unit sizes and private open space areas.